Trillium - Great White

 Zones: 3-8 (2-9).

 Great White Trillium, Trillium grandiflorum, or Large Flowered Trillium, is a show case perennial woodland wildflower, frequently found in the high upper areas surrounding bogs.
 It often forms large dense spreading colonies.
-The flowers are large and white with three pointed petals and inner yellow stamens.
+The flowers are large and white to pink with three pointed petals and inner yellow stamens.
 The large whorled leaves come in threes like the petals.
 It is Deer Resistant, and prefers growing in consistently wet, loose rich soils, appreciating shade.
 It flowers in the Spring and dies back by mid Summer.
 One of the easiest and largest of all the Trilliums.
 It is shade tolerant.
 Best in groups.

 Plants are at or near flowering size.
 They are shipped live, potted during the growing season, and shipped as a dormant rhizome during it's dormant season.
 Photographs are representative of species, and not the specific plant shipped.